Financial-Times/internal-concordances/README.md

-# Enriched Concepts
+# Internal Concordances

-UPP Concepts API which accepts a list of concept ids, concords them, and returns them as an array of standard UPP concepts.
+Internal UPP Concordances API which accepts a list of concept ids, concords them, and returns them as an array of UPP concepts.

 ## Installation